Quick Start Guide Builder

 Tips and example

 Write the promise as an outcome, not a feature: “Send your first transactional email in about 3 minutes” beats “Learn about our email API”.
 Keep each step to a single command or click, and put the actual command in backticks so it is copy-pasteable.
 Pick the one step that produces the visible result as your key action — for an email tool that is the send call, not the API-key setup.
-End on a concrete result (“Check your inbox — the test email arrives within seconds”) so the user gets the dopamine hit that brings them back tomorrow.
+End on a concrete result (“Check your inbox — the test email arrives within seconds”) so the user gets a clear success signal that brings them back tomorrow.